"""A class for manipulating time series based on measurements at

 start_end_mask[end] = False

-mask = mask & start_end_mask
+mask = start_end_mask if mask is None else mask & start_end_mask

 return start, end, mask